Massive Choice, Ample Tasks (MaChAmp): A Toolkit for Multi-task Learning in NLP: Hyperparameter Tuning

-In this section we describe the procedure how we determined robust default parameters for \name{}; note that the goal is not to achieve a new state-of-the-art, but generally to reach on-par performance for multiple tasks, while reaching one robust setting of hyperparameters.
-To this end, we will describe the datasets and hyperparameters used for tuning, and the obtained results in single-task and multi-task setups.
+In this section we describe the procedure how we determined robust default parameters for \name{}; note that the goal is not to beat the state-of-the-art, but to reach competitive performance for multiple tasks simultaneously.\footnote{ Compared to \name{} v0.1~\cite{van2020massive} we removed parameters with negligible effects (word dropout, layer dropout, adaptive softmax, and layer attention).}